 Last, it’s time to fix any grammar and spelling mistakes by proofreading.
 While it’s tempting to do this at the same time as your revisions, it’s best to do them separately so you don’t split your attention.
 This allows you to focus only on word choice, phrasing, and adding/removing content while revising and to concentrate solely on language mistakes during proofreading.

 If you’re not confident in your grammar or spelling expertise, you can always use an app like Grammarly.
 Our app highlights any spelling or grammar mistakes directly in your text and gives proper suggestions on how to fix them.
 There are even features that help you choose the perfect word or adjust your writing to fit a certain tone.
+You can also copy and paste your writing to check your grammar and get instant feedback on grammar, spelling, punctuation, and other mistakes you might have missed.

 Analytical essay outline example